Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics

-This paper therefore sets out to complement the existing literature by mapping out the demographics of the second micro-task market leader, CrowdFlower (since 2018 known as Figure Eight),\footnote{ The platform's name changed from CrowdFlower to Figure Eight in 2018 and at the time of our data collection, which started in 2016, the platform's name was CrowdFlower.
-For consistency with the survey questions, we therefore refer to the platform as CrowdFlower rather than Figure Eight in the remainder of this paper.} exploring its much more international crowd workforce to shed additional light on country-specific differences.
-We conducted a survey of CrowdFlower workers in ten countries, over two time points, collecting information about their demography as well as the centrality of micro tasks in their life, regarding time spent as well as importance and use of micro-task income.
+This paper therefore sets out to complement the existing literature by mapping out the demographics of workers on CrowdFlower, exploring its international workforce to shed light on cross-national differences.
+We conducted a survey of CrowdFlower workers in ten countries, over two time points, collecting information about their demographic characteristics and about the centrality of microtasks in their lives, regarding time spent as well as importance and use of microtask income.

-The main contributions of this paper are (1) a large-scale comparison of crowdworker demographics in ten different countries, (2) a comparison of the centrality of micro tasks in the worker's lives in these ten countries and (3) an analysis of the changes in these features between two samples taken eight months apart.
+The main contributions of this paper are (1) a large-scale comparison of crowdworker demographics in ten different countries, (2) a comparison of the centrality of microtasks in the workers' lives in these ten countries, and (3) an analysis of the changes in these features between two samples taken eight months apart.
 The results of this study advance our understanding of the international crowd workforce and provide important insights for researchers and policy makers seeking to understand this new form of work.

 The paper is structured in the following way.
 Section~\ref{sec:rw} gives an overview of related work on the characteristics of crowdworkers.
 Section~\ref{sec:survey} describes our survey design and the process of data collection.
-In Section~\ref{sec:demographics}, we present a cross-national comparison of crowdworker demographics, and Section~\ref{sec:importance} presents a comparison of the importance that micro tasks have for workers in different countries.
+In Section~\ref{sec:demographics}, we present a cross-national comparison of crowdworker demographics, and Section~\ref{sec:importance} presents a comparison of the importance that microtasks have for workers in different countries.
 Section~\ref{sec:discussion} provides a discussion of the results of this study, regarding the differences between countries and regarding the stability of our findings.
 Finally, Section~\ref{sec:conclusion} concludes this paper.